 - Rhine–Neckar metropolitan region (mostly Mannheim and Heidelberg) – 2.362 million

 Once again the striking thing here is how flat these figures are.
-Sure, the polycentric Rhine-Ruhr region is enormous, on a par with London or Paris – but beyond that, there are another six cities of around half its size or smaller.
+Sure, the polycentric Rhine-Ruhr region is enormous, on a par with London or Paris – but beyond that, there are another six cities in Germany of around half its size or smaller.

 [Read more: Where are the largest cities in the US?]This article is from the CityMetric archive: some formatting and images may not be present.